james-menzies/nudge/README.md

 Sometimes how these rules are governed can differ slightly from orchestra to orchestra, so the following ruleset has been adopted for maximum compatibility:

-* A musician should always sit in their designated position
+* A musician should always sit in their designated position.
-* However, a secondary position can also be assigned to that player
+* However, a secondary position can also be assigned to that player.
 * Ultimately, the program will allow any musician to sit in any chair provided that they play the appropriate instrument.
-* A musician can only be associated with a single string instrument, the norm in the classical music profession.
+* A musician can only be associated with a single string instrument.

 ### Who is this Program for?

-This app is appropriate for both orchestral administrators who need to roster musicians in a way that stays consistent with all of the rules above, whilst reducing the manual nature of the task.
-Generally, this is a task that is beneath most people, therefore automating much of the process will help ensure that string rosters are delivered in a timely and efficient manner.
+This app is appropriate for both orchestral administrators and string principals who need to roster musicians in a way that stays consistent with all of the rules above, whilst reducing the manual nature of the task.
+It is widely considered to be a task that is beneath most people, therefore automating much of the process will help ensure that string rosters are delivered in a timely and efficient manner.

 ## Key Features

 ### Data Persistence

 Given that an orchestra could have well over 100 string musicians in their employ, it is essential to be able to store that data in between sessions.
 To do this the program makes use of a CSV file, and it will update it on every creation, edit, and deletion of a player.
-In order to ensure data integrity, the DAO(Data Access Object) module will also validate its data upon every program start.
+In order to ensure data integrity, the DAO (Data Access Object) module will also validate its data upon every program start.
 If it detects a corrupt entry, it will automatically remove it.

 ### Autofill and Player Recommendations